lixo19858/GitBook-HyperliquidRecoveryBot/en/address-detection.md

 ### Re-detection Methods
 1. **From Detection Results**: Click **🔄 Re-detect** button
 2. **New Detection**: Enter the same address again for fresh detection
-3. **From Wallet Details**: Use wallet management interface for imported wallets